Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### General Input

   * LibraryMember object
+  * ISBN
+  * MEMBERS table
+  * Todays Date

   ###### General Output

-  * Whether the member has been reminded or not
+  * MEMBERs table is updtades
+  * Check whether memeber is reminded

   ###### Scenarios

+  * The user has a reservation on a different ISBN and no UIDs are avalaible.
-  * The librarian has called the send reminder function.
+  * The librarian has called the SendReminder function and the Member has no overdue book/s.
-  * The librarian has not called the send reminder function.
+  * The librarian has not called the SendReminder function.

 * ##### Test SearchBook()

   ###### General Input

   * LibraryMember object
   * Search String
+  * BOOKS Table

 ###### General Output

-* Search Results
+* List of ISBN and Names of matching books
+* Message if no books present

 ###### Scenarios

   * No book in the system matches with the search string
   * Some subset of books in the system matches with search string
+  * Searching by Name
+  * Searching by Author

 * ##### Test UpdateFromDatabase()